shasafoster/OTC/docs/01_schedule.md

 If ```day_roll``` is set to ```31``` and the month is February,

 ## payment_type
-Specifies whether the payment occurs at the start or end of the period If the payment occurs at the beginning of the period, specify ```In Advance"``` If the payment occurs at the end of the period, specify ```"In Arrears"```
+Specifies whether the payment occurs at the start or end of the period\n If the payment occurs at the beginning of the period, specify ```In Advance"```\n If the payment occurs at the end of the period, specify ```"In Arrears"```

 ## payment_offset